back

 Social media management pricing isn’t a one-size-fits-all deal.
 Think of it like picking an internet plan for your house.
 You can get a basic package that lets you check emails, or you can get the super-fast fiber optic plan for streaming 4K movies and running a smart home.
 It all depends on what you need.

-Let's dive into some real-world examples.
-We'll look at the common packages you'll see from freelancers and agencies, giving you a solid benchmark for what to expect.
-This will help you either set a realistic budget or structure your own offerings if you're a social media pro.
+Now, let’s take a look at some real-world examples.
+We’re going to review the typical packages you get from freelancers and agencies, which gives you a pretty good benchmark for what to expect.
+This will help you either set a realistic budget or structure your own offerings if you’re a social media pro.

 The infographic below gives a great high-level view of how costs scale with the services provided.